Once a loved one has died, the bereavement process begins and is a uniquely individual experience for all those involved.

 Common Responses Associated with Grieving

 When someone experiences a significant loss, such as the death of a person they care about the process of grieving occurs.
 Grief is experienced in a variety of ways, including physical symptoms, thoughts, feelings and behaviours.
 These are normal responses to the loss.
 One person may not experience all of the symptoms listed below and the intensity and duration varies from person to person.
-There is no definite time line for the grieving process but most of the literature would support no full completion before at least one year.
-If symptoms last for a long time, or are unusually intense, professional help should be sought.
-Each person is unique and not everyone experiences the grieving process in the same way.
+There is no definite timeline for the grieving process.
+Mourning is an individual process.
+Reaching a new normal is a journey unique to the bereft.
+If symptoms do last for a long time or are unusually intense, professional help should be sought.

 Physical Reactions can include;